Estimating Driver Personality Traits from On-Road Driving Data: Dataset

 \subsection{Driving Style Questionnaire and Workload Sensitivity Questionnaire}

-The Driving Style Questionnaire (DSQ) and Workload Sensitivity Questionnaire (WSQ), which are based on a self-report questionnaire, were introduced by~\cite{ishibashi2007indices}\cite{ishibashi2008indices} for characterizing drivers from a psychological aspect.
-In~\cite{ishibashi2008indices}, the relevance between car-following behavior and DSQ was validated.
+The DSQ and WSQ, which are based on a self-reported questionnaire, were introduced by~\cite{ishibashi2007indices}\cite{ishibashi2008indices} for characterizing drivers from a psychological aspect.
+In~\cite{ishibashi2008indices}, the relationship between car-following behavior and DSQ was validated.
 Table \ref{tab:DSQandWSQ} details the items in the DSQ and WSQ.
-The DSQ includes eight items on a scale from 1 to 4, and the WSQ includes 10 items on a scale from 1 to 5.
+The DSQ includes eight items measured on a scale from 1 to 4, and the WSQ includes 10 items measured on a scale from 1 to 5.
 We classify drivers with high and low scores on the DSQ and WSQ.